Understanding Equine Protozoal Myeloencephalitis (EPM)

 Risk Factors

-• Immune System Health: Horses with weakened immune systems or autoimmune conditions are at higher risk.
+• Immune System Health: Horses with a weak immune systems or autoimmune conditions are at higher risk.

 • Stress: High-stress situations such as intensive training, long travel, or environmental changes can compromise the immune system.